jurajtrappl/Travel-Europe/README.md

 ### II. stage: Simulation
 The user must select their start and destination city.
 It is also possible to add cities to go through on the path from the starting city to the destination city.
 Once the user has selected both a starting and destination city, then he/she can       proceed to the "Simulation" button.
 After clicking the button the detailed route overview is shown in the log.
 If the user wants to      change car parameters, then the user can click on the "Car settings" button.
-If the user wants to calculate another trip, then the user  can click "Reset" button.
+If the user wants to calculate another trip, then the user  can click the "Reset" button.

    ![main window](https://i.imgur.com/c0HX3Wr.jpg)